bollu/bollu.github.io/README.md

 - `docker run <image/layer sha> <command>` to run something at an image SHA (ie, not in a running container).
 Useful to debug.
   protip: `docker run <sha-of-layer-before-error> /bin/bash` to get a shell.
 - `docker exec <container-sha> <command>` to run something in a container.
+- to delete an image: `docker image ls`, `docker rmi -f <image-sha>`
+- docker prune all unused stuff: `docker system prune -a`
+- `docker login` to login
+- `docker build -t siddudruid/coolname .` to name a docker image.
+- `docker push siddudruid/coolname` to push to docker hub.
+- `docker pull siddudruid/coolname` to pull from docker hub.